Which Hyundai Model is Cheapest to Insure:

 - These cars are cheap to fix and cheap on gas as well

-- Hyundai sells both SUV’s as well as cars, which is always nice if you have a larger family or need storage room
+- Hyundai sells both SUV’s as well as cars, which is always nice if you have a larger family or need a storage room

 - Servicing these vehicles is relatively easy